MikyM/DataExplorer/README.md

 Library featuring a few popular patterns in regard to working with data in .NET offering abstractions and implementations for EF Core and MongoDb.

-Utilizes Autofac thus Autofac is required and a functional result approach for failure-prone operations.
+To utilize all features using Autofac is required.

 ## Features